COVID-19 Employee Emergency Fund

 UWHR will typically contact you within three to five business days about the status of your UW COVID-19 Employee Emergency Fund request.
 Approved funds will be paid by check and sent to the address you provide in your application.

-Human Resources at UW Neighborhood Clinics and Valley Medical Center will review requests from their employees.
+Human Resources at Valley Medical Center will review requests from their employees.

 Do I need to repay money received from the UW COVID-19 EEF?